 Red River of the North River Basin

-Ice thicknesses on USACE reservoirs continue to be above normal, suggesting similar conditions in the rivers with a higher risk for break up ice jams.
+Baseflows in the Red River basin were historic going into the winter, Ice thickness on USACE reservoirs is normal to below normal, suggesting similar conditions in the rivers resulting in a low to medium risk of break up ice jams, despite the high flows.
 The effects of ice jams are not included in any of the long range probabilistic outlooks.
-Red River ice thickness is above normal based on February measurements with thickness ranging between 22 and 40 inches.

 Souris River and Devils Lake Basins